couchbaselabs/docs-ng/content/couchbase-sdk-php-1.0/tutorial.markdown

 If the user is already logged in (i.e., there is a value for `$_SESSION{"userid"}` ), they are immediately redirected to the chat.php file.
-If there is an error on login (in which case the the `loginUser` method returns false) the login page is shown again with a login error.
+If there is an error on login (in which case the `loginUser` method returns false) the login page is shown again with a login error.

 The logout screen (Figure 3) just indicates the logged out status of the user.